Skip to main content

 Proper understanding and planning help ensure both the nonprofit and its employees benefit without creating unnecessary tax or compliance risks.

-While understanding general 457(b) and 457(f) tax rules is critical, additional considerations arise when deferred compensation involves related organizations.
+While understanding general 457(b) and 457(f) tax rules is critical, additional considerations arise when deferred compensation involves related organizations and when Section 4960 excise tax exposure is in play.

 Payments involving Related Organizations